 A cat’s hearing deteriorates with age.
 While it is young, a cat’s hearing is arguably its sharpest sense.

 Cats live in a state of constant awareness.
 At the suggestion of danger, most cats will flee.
 The sound most associated with feline danger is ‘hissing.’
 Noises that are like hissing sounds to a cat include:

 - Repressuring a boiler

-Your cat may hiss back when she hears these sounds.
-She may decide to assert dominance over her territory.
-Panicking and fleeing are more likely, though.
-Do not stand in your cat’s way in such instances.
-Wait for her to calm down before approaching.
+Your cat may hiss back when it hears these sounds.
+Your cat may decide to assert dominance over its territory.
+Panicking and fleeing are more likely.

 Do Cats Like Music?